-While the puppy is being conditioned to being touched and handled in a positive way you should start to introduce grooming equipment.
+While the puppy is being conditioned to be touched and handled in a positive way you should start to introduce grooming equipment.
 The right brush and comb is essential for your breed of dog and should be one that will effectively brush the entire depth of the coat.

 To introduce each comb or brush, arm yourself with some tasty small treats.
 Then show the brush to the pup and then feed a treat.
 Do this a few times, and then brush a few short strokes on the back and reward with a treat for good behavior.

 Do the same process with combs and nail clippers.
 It is important that you show the item first, feed the treat, and then remove the item as you stop feeding.
 This sets up a positive association in the dog's mind between a very nice thing (yummy treats) and the grooming equipment and process.